TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/get-started-selfmanaged/test.md

 }
 ```

 Awesome!
-Our Go plugin was executed, as evident in the echo response from our default API above.
+Our Go plugin was executed, as evident in the echo response from our default API above which contains the newly added Header.

 ### Summary